Back to school in an uncertain climate

 Because most of these passionate young people are too young to vote, they see the courts as one of the few avenues to be heard by politicians and the public.
 That's not to say they're avoiding the political system altogether, though.

-Youth groups worked to influence the September 23 Throne Speech.
+Youth groups worked to influence the September 23 throne speech.
 Expecting it to focus largely on the government's COVID-19 recovery efforts, these young people made it clear they don't want to go back to the way things were.
 That wasn't working.
 They're urging government to invest in a green and just recovery that will create better jobs and help fix our broken economy, while also helping solve the dire environmental challenges we face.

 It's been more than two years since Greta Thunberg's solitary first school strike for climate in front of the Swedish parliament.
 Her commitment helped shine light on a burgeoning global youth climate movement that reached new heights a year ago this month.
 It will make headlines again just as governments are grappling with how best to emerge from a global pandemic.